Soledad O'Brien: Podcasting

 In January 2022, O'Brien and personal financial journalist, Jean Chatzky launched a podcast, Everyday Wealth, covering personal finance, the economy, wealth management, and other financial topics.
 It is sponsored by Edelman Financial Engines.
+In fall of 2023, approaching the 60th anniversary of the assassination of President John F. Kennedy, O'Brien collaborated with actor and film director Rob Reiner on a podcast series to cover the controversial topic, Who Killed JFK?.

 Other work

 On February 24, 2021, O'Brien testified at a House Committee on Ethics subcommittee hearing on "disinformation and extremism in the media".
-In addition to denouncing Lou Dobbs and Tucker Carlson for disinformation at the hearing, she claimed MSNBC anchors Rachel Maddow and Lawrence O'Donnell were spreading "Russian conspiracy theories".
+At the hearing, she accused Lou Dobbs and Tucker Carlson of disinformation, and also claimed MSNBC anchors Rachel Maddow and Lawrence O'Donnell were spreading "Russian conspiracy theories".

 Starfish Media Group

 In June 2013, O'Brien formed the production and distribution company Starfish Media Group.
 Starfish Media Group signed a deal to produce a series of hour-long documentary specials for Al Jazeera America.

 In September 2016, O'Brien became a host of the Hearst Television show, Matter of Fact with Soledad O'Brien; in addition to its broadcast availability, it is carried by FYI on Sunday mornings (a network Hearst partly owns).

 In 2018, O'Brien hosted the documentary series Mysteries & Scandals on Oxygen.